Bílovec: Administrative division

 Výškovice forms an exclave of the municipal territory.

 Geography

 Bílovec is located about 16 km west of Ostrava.
-It lies mostly in the Nízký Jeseník range, only a small part of the territory extends into the Moravian Gate.
+It lies mostly in the Nízký Jeseník range, only a small part of the territory extends into the Moravian Gate lowland.
 The town is situated on both banks of the Bílovka River.
 Bílovec Reservoir is located on the outskirts of the town.